 Chapter 7 bankruptcy offers a fresh start to people who find themselves buried in credit card debt, medical bills and other unsecured debt.
 In the bankruptcy, most of those debts are discharged, which means that you’re no longer legally obligated to pay them.

 It also means that creditors and debt collectors can’t contact you about those debts, report them as late to the credit bureaus or otherwise bother you about them.
 An Oklahoma Chapter 7 bankruptcy lawyer at Convenient Bankruptcy can help you TODAY.
 Call us now at (405) 639-2099 or fill out a contact form and we’ll reach out to you.
-Convenient Bankruptcy’s process makes the Oklahoma bankruptcy process as convenient on you as possible.
-We handle many consultations through phone call & Zoom appointments.
-We also encourage text & Email message communication as well as text message reminders of appointments and court appearances and court filings sent by email.

 Some of the most common types of debt discharged when filing chapter 7 bankruptcy include:

-- credit card debt
+- Credit card debt

-- medical bills
+- Medical bills

-- past-due rent and utilities
+- Past-due rent and utilities

-- payday loans
+- Payday loans

-- some tax debt
+- Some tax debt

-- Immediate Relief from Financial Stress
+- Immediate relief from financial stress

 One of the most powerful aspects of consumer bankruptcy is the automatic stay.
 In most cases, the automatic stay stops creditor calls, debt collection letters, law suits and even wage garnishments as soon as your bankruptcy case is filed.

+That means that when you get the right help, the pressure could be off in as little as a few days.
 Chapter 7 bankruptcy is designed to help people crippled by unsecured debt wipe the slate clean and begin again on a more solid footing.

-How Chapter 7 Bankruptcy Works
+Chapter 7 Bankruptcy Lawyer

 An Oklahoma chapter 7 bankruptcy attorney from Convenient bankruptcy will prepare petitions and schedules that detail your income, debts and assets for the bankruptcy court.
 The court will appoint a bankruptcy trustee to oversee your case.
 The trustee’s primary job is to make sure that any available assets are distributed to your creditors, but most Chapter 7 filers keep all of their property.
 That’s because some property is exempt, meaning that it’s safe from creditors.